neil-and-void/crypto-trading-bot/README.md

 # you-see-my-markup-bot
-Ethereum trading bot using a 10/5 MA exponential MA crossover strategy
+Ethereum trading bot using a 10/5 exponential MA crossover strategy